Skip to main content

 kubectl get secret cluster-wizard-cert -n cluster-wizard -o jsonpath='{.data.ca\.crt}' | base64 -d > ca_cert.pem

-Now Wizard-Client can be used to add nodes.
+Now Wizard Client can be used to add nodes that have Node Wizard installed.

 Admin User